azamsharp/azamsharp.github.io/_posts/testing.md

 > I have experienced that even if you remove the @Relationship macro from Transaction class, it will be implicitly discovered by SwiftData.
 Make sure to set the budget optional or else it will give you runtime error.

+// write about when saving the budget first before adding transaction.

 ### Querying Data

 Once the data has been persisted, the next step is to display it on the screen.
 SwiftData uses the ```@Query``` property wrapper for fetching data from the database.
 In the code below we fetch all the budgets and then display it in the list.